7 lingeriemerken die het qua diversiteit véél beter doen dan Victoria’s Secret

 1. Savage x Fenty

-Toen popster Rihanna haar nieuwe lingeriecollectie voor Sava x Fenty in september voorstelde, presenteerde ze die op een eclectische mix van vrouwen.
+Toen popster Rihanna haar nieuwe lingeriecollectie voor Sava x Fenty in september voorstelde, liep een eclectische mix van vrouwen over de catwalk.
 Denk aan bijvoorbeeld een hoogzwangere Slick Woods of Paloma Eissner die haar vormen toonde in een piepklein lingeriesetje.
 Voor die keuze werd ze overal ter wereld de hemel in geprezen en kreeg ze lof langs alle kanten.
 Het werd een van de meest besproken shows van New York Fashion Week.

 Meer info: savagex.com.